matrix-org/synapse/docs/specification.rst

 a token sent to their email address, etc. This specification does not define how home servers should authorise their users who want to login to their existing accounts, but instead defines the standard interface which implementations should follow so that ANY client can login to ANY home server.
+Clients login using the |login|_ API.

 The login process breaks down into the following:
   1. Determine the requirements for logging in.